Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Another telltale sign that it’s time to replace the ignition coil is when no spark is produced.
 The ignition coil is responsible for generating the high voltage needed to ignite the air-fuel mixture in the engine’s cylinders.
 If the coil is not functioning correctly, it may fail to produce a spark, leading to issues such as difficulty starting the engine or rough idling.

-In situations where abnormal resistance values are present or no spark is being produced, it’s crucial to address the issue promptly to prevent further damage to the vehicle’s engine.
+In situations where abnormal resistance values are present or no is being produced, it’s crucial to address the issue promptly to prevent further damage to the vehicle’s engine.
 Ignoring these warning signs can lead to more extensive and costly repairs down the line.

 To determine whether the ignition coil needs to be replaced, follow the outlined in the previous sections to test the coil’s resistance values.
 If the results consistently show abnormalities or if no spark is being produced, it’s best to consult with a professional mechanic to confirm the diagnosis and replace the ignition coil if necessary.